 Establishment is defined as the 'perpetuation for the foreseeable future, of a pest within an area after entry' (FAO 2015a).
-In order to estimate the probability of establishment of a pest, reliable biological information (for example, lifecycle, host range, epidemiology, survival) is obtained from the areas where the pest currently occurs.
-The situation in the PRA area can then be compared with that in the areas where it currently occurs and expert judgement used to assess the probability of establishment.
+In order to estimate the likelihood of establishment of a pest, reliable biological information (for example lifecycle; host range; epidemiology; survival) is obtained from the areas where the pest currently occurs.
+The situation in the PRA area can then be compared with that in the areas where it currently occurs and expert judgement used to assess the likelihood of establishment.

-Factors to be considered in the probability of establishment in the PRA area may include:
+Factors to be considered in the likelihood of establishment in the PRA area may include: